apocalyptech/animalwellsave/README.md

 ---------

 **v1.2.0** - *(unreleased)*
+ - New arguments:
- - Added `--nuts` to set stolen-nut count
+   - `--nuts` is used to set stolen-nut count
- - Added `--small-deposits-break` and `--small-deposits-respawn` to manage small stalactites/stalagmites/icicles.
+   - `--small-deposits-break` and `--small-deposits-respawn` are used to manage small stalactites/stalagmites/icicles.
- - Added `--big-stalactites-state` to set all big stalactite states.
+   - `--big-stalactites-state` is used to set all big stalactite states.
+   - `--illegal-bunny-clear` will remove any "illegal" bunnies from the slot.
+These can otherwise interfere with the BDTP solution.
+(Illegal bunnies can only be acquired via cheating/glitching, as with the Cheater's Ring, etc.)
  - Report on status of Space / Bunny Island buttons and CE Temple chest, and alter those states when specifying our button and chest arguments.
  - Added in the chest holding the Golden Egg (at 12,19), which was otherwise